Book of 1 Chronicles

 Purpose of Writing:

 The Books of 1 & 2 Chronicles cover mostly the same information as 1 & 2 Samuel and 1 & 2 Kings.
-1 & 2 Chronicles focus more on the priestly aspect of the time period.
+Perhaps the biggest distinction is that 1 & 2 Chronicles focus more on the priestly aspect of the time period.
 The Book of 1 Chronicles was written after the exile to help those returning to Israel understand how to worship God.
-The history focused on the Southern Kingdom, the tribes of Judah, Benjamin and Levi.
+The history focused on the Southern Kingdom, the tribes of Judah, Benjamin, and Levi.
 These tribes tended to be more faithful to God.

 Key Verses:

-1 Chronicles 11:1-2, "All Israel came together to David at Hebron and said, "We are your own flesh and blood.
+1 Chronicles 11:1-2, "All Israel came together to David at Hebron and said, 'We are your own flesh and blood.
 In the past, even while Saul was king, you were the one who led Israel on their military campaigns.
-And the LORD your God said to you, 'You will shepherd my people Israel, and you will become their ruler.'"
+And the Lord said to you, "You will shepherd my people Israel, and you will become their ruler."'"

 1 Chronicles 29:11, "Yours, O LORD, is the greatness and the power and the glory and the majesty and the splendor, for everything in heaven and earth is yours.
 Yours, O LORD, is the kingdom; you are exalted as head over all."